-Join Birmingham based exhibiting artist Clare Hewitt for a talk about her work in the Royal Photographic Society's International Photography Exhibition IPE 161 and her wider practice.
+Join Birmingham-based exhibiting artist Clare Hewitt for a talk about her work in the Royal Photographic Society's International Photography Exhibition IPE 161 and her wider practice.
+This talk has BSL interpretation.

 Clare Hewitt is a photographer based in Birmingham and London.
 After completing a degree in Law, she went on to study Commercial Photography at the Arts University Bournemouth.